 The ecologically correct flush toilet: The water to fill the tank flows first from a spout into a small sink above the tank, so that one can wash one’s hands in it after flushing, and the toilet uses the gray water from the handwashing.
 The toilet only flushes for as long as you hold the handle down, which also reduces excessive use of water.

-Mayumi Oda teaches at the Green Gulch Zen Center as well as at her own center in Kona, Hawaii.
-She’s also a political activist, and an artist who specializes in goddess images.
-Yes, of course we know each other.
+Mayumi Oda teaches at the Green Gulch Zen Center as well as at Ginger Hill Farm, her own retreat and organic farming center in Kona, Hawaii.
+She’s also an anti-war and anti-nuclear activist, and an artist who specializes in goddess images.
+Yes, of course, we know each other.

 Hari, an artist friend of Mana’s made the pierced gourd light shade above the Tara statue.
 Indeed, her house is full of handmade gifts from friends, and her circle of friends includes many very creative people.